Mountain Biking and Competitions

 Weaverville 24: WEMBO World Solo 24 Hour Mountain Bike Championship

 October 3 and 4, 2015, the World is coming to Weaverville for an international completion.
 Please see our special Weaverville 24 page, the race website, and the race Facebook page for more information.
+The Weaverville Chamber of Commerce will be helping with local information and events.

 Annual Mountain Bike Competitions